livingdocsIO/documentation/content/guides/search/publication-index-legacy.md

 ## Search Publications

-After setting up your publication index you can use either the public API or the core's search API (enterprise only) to query for published documents.
-The documentation for the public API can be found here: [https://edit.livingdocs.io/public-api](https://edit.livingdocs.io/public-api) \(under "search Publications"\).
+After setting up your publication index you can use either the Public API or the core's search API (enterprise only) to query for published documents.
+The documentation for the Public API can be found here: [Public API - Search Publications]({{< ref "/reference/public-api/publications/search" >}}).

 The core API allows you all the options of the public API plus some additional ones.
 To get the search API, do the following in your server-side feature:
 ```js